-- a) Provide each Hen with at least 0.37 square meters of interior floor area, and at least 0.92 square meters of Coop Run outdoor area, within the Coop; - b) Provide a minimum of one (1) nest box per coop and one (1) perch per Hen, that is at least 15 cm long; - c) Ensure the Coop meets the requirements in the Land Use Bylaw regarding an accessory building.
+- 8.1 A Hen & Quail Keeper must: - a) Provide each Hen with at least 0.37 square meters of interior floor area enclosed with a minimum height of .92 meters, and at least 0.92 square meters of Coop Run outdoor area with a minimum height of 1.22 meters, within the Coop; - b) Provide each Quail with at least one (1) square foot of space within the Coop;

-- 8.2 Coops must meet the setbacks in the Land Use Bylaw and an accessory building can not block side yard access. - 8.3 Coops cannot be located in a Utility Right of Way or an Overland Drainage Right of Way. - 8.4 Only one (1) Coop per property shall be permitted. - 8.5 Coops must be kept in the rear of the property - 8.6 The maximum lot coverage of all structures on a property, including a Coop, must comply with the Land Use Bylaw. - 8.7 The Licensing Authority and Development Authority have the authority to impose additional site-specific conditions.
+- c) Provide a minimum of one (1) nest box per every 3 Hens and one (1) perch per Hen, that is at least 15 cm long; - d) Ensure the Coop meets the requirements in the Land Use Bylaw regarding an accessory building. - 8.2 Coops must meet the setbacks in the Land Use Bylaw and an accessory building can not block side yard access. - 8.3 Coops cannot be located in a Utility Right of Way or an Overland Drainage Right of Way. - 8.4 Only one (1) Coop per property shall be permitted. - 8.5 Coops must be kept in the rear of the property - 8.6 The maximum lot coverage of all structures on a property, including a Coop, must comply with the Land Use Bylaw. - 8.7 The Licensing Authority and Development Authority have the authority to impose additional site-specific conditions.

-9. SECTION 9 - GENERAL REGULATIONS FOR HEN KEEPERS
+9. SECTION 9 - GENERAL REGULATIONS FOR HEN & QUAIL KEEPERS

-- 9.1 Hen keeping is permitted under and in accordance with this bylaw. - 9.2 This bylaw applies to the activity of Hen Keeping for personal use only.
-The commercial sale of Hens or Hen products is not permitted. - 9.3 This Bylaw enables the keeping of Hens within the confines of a fenced property that does not permit Hens to be sheltered within a residential dwelling unit. - 9.4 Each Hen must be a minimum of 4 months (16 weeks) old when acquired for keeping under a Hen License. - 9.5 This bylaw does not exempt a person from complying with any Federal or Provincial law or regulation, other Village bylaw, or any requirement of any lawful permit, order, or license.
+- 9.1 Hen and Quail keeping is permitted under and in accordance with this bylaw. - 9.2 This bylaw applies to the activity of Hen & Quail Keeping for personal use only.
+The commercial sale of Hens or Quail or Hen or Quail products is not permitted. - 9.3 This Bylaw enables the keeping of Hens and Quails within the confines of a fenced property that does not permit Hens and Quails to be sheltered within a residential dwelling unit. - 9.4 Each Hen or Quail must be a minimum of 4 months (16 weeks) old when acquired for keeping under a Hen & Quail License. - 9.5 This bylaw does not exempt a person from complying with any Federal or Provincial law or regulation, other Village bylaw, or any requirement of any lawful permit, order, or license.